SetuHQ/company-bot/README.md

 # CompanyBot

-CompanyBot is an open-source plug-n-play knowledge companion for your company's information.
+CompanyBot is an open-source plug-n-play knowledge companion for your company

-Using [Markprompt](https://markprompt.com) by [Motif](https://motif.land/), train GPT models with youe documentation/knowledge base and help customers get their queries answered with ease.
+Using [Markprompt](https://markprompt.com) by [Motif](https://motif.land/), train GPT models with your documentation/knowledge base and help customers get their queries answered with ease.

 Check out the [demo](https://demo-company-bot.vercel.app/)